walliski/myranks-for-gokz/README.md

       loading if people are jumping between modes quickly?
 Calculate rank on join, and then only on finished map, not on mode switch?
 * Foreign keys with delete cascade for the Myrank table?
+* Pack the mode for txn callbacks into data, instead of reparsing it, to avoid issues on switching more after map completion.